 In conclusion, there are many healthy coping skills that can help you stay sober and maintain your recovery.
 It’s important to find what works for you and to stick with it.
 If you’re struggling, don’t be afraid to reach out for help.
 Recovery is possible!

-If you or someone you know is struggling with addiction, please reach out for help.
+If you, or someone you know, are struggling with addiction, please reach out for help.
 There are many resources available to assist you on your journey to recovery.